monix/monix-connect/docs/mongodb.md

 row/column_ model.
 It has a rich and expressive query language that allows you to filter and sort by any field with support for aggregations and other modern use-cases.
 The _Monix MongoDB_ connector offers a _reactive_, _non blocking_ and _resource safe_ api, which relies in the underlying the [MongoDB Java Reactive Streams](https://docs.mongodb.com/drivers/reactive-streams) driver.
-The library is designed in four different parts:
+The library core data type to interoperate with collections is `CollectionOperator[Doc]`, which is composed by the following four main pillars:
 - __Database:__ Used to manage and dealing with _mongo databases_ and _collections_.
-- __Operation:__ It exposes single operations to delete, insert, replace and update _collections_.
+- __Single:__ It exposes single operations to delete, insert, replace and update _collections_.
 - __Sink:__ Implements the same operations as the _Operation_ api, but it in a streaming fashion.
 - __Source:__ Used to fetch data from the collections with _aggregate_, _count_, _distinct_ and _find_.

-Each of these components is explained in detail in the following sections:
+Each of these components is explained in detail in the following sub-sections, but before we will see how configure and connect to the database server.

 ## Dependency